top of page

 Academic Support

-There is a variety of support available, so please always feel free to talk to us if you feel you are struggling.
 All the UK universities offer a variety of support, including everything from writing an essay UK university style to time management.
 We strongly recommend you take advantage of what is on offer, as previous students have told us how valuable they’ve found these services.
+For example, LSE offers workshops in how to analyse essay questions from the point of view of an LSE examiner, and UCL holds workshops on writing for specific departments.

 Academic Accommodation